lawrencesiao/Slidifyppt/index.md

 ---
 ## Preprocessing

-First, we plot those stations with average
+First, we plotted those stations with average moving time the senior citizens there spend

 ```r